Frida Ghitis: The Kurds of northern Iraq plan an independence referendum Monday

 The Kurds, an ethnic group distinct from the Arabs, have endured a history of discrimination in countries where they have always lived as a minority.
 At times, the oppression has turned into unspeakable brutality.
 That is particularly true in Iraq, where the Kurds have been biding their time to declare independence.
 But the perfect moment never seems to come.
 They are rightly tired of waiting.
 In fact, despite the warnings, it’s hard to imagine a better moment than this to start renegotiating their relationship with Baghdad.

 Northern Iraq, governed by the Kurdish Regional Government, has become the most democratic, moderate, stable and US-friendly part of the country, despite deep internal divisions.
 In the years after 1991, when they gained US protection from the government of Saddam Hussein, who had earlier launched a genocidal campaign of extermination that left as many as 100,000 Kurds dead; and after 2005, when they obtained official autonomous status inside Iraq under a new constitution, the Kurds of Iraq have proven their viability as a country.
 They have also demonstrated time and again their mettle and loyalty as invaluably effective allies of the United States.

 Most Kurds are now scattered between Iraq, Turkey, Syria and Iran.
 It is the Kurds of Iraq who have come closest to reaching their goal.
 They tried to hold an independence referendum in 2014, but as ISIS started capturing large swaths of Iraq, they shifted gears to fighting the terrorist group.
 And now, after helping Iraq and the US turn the tide against ISIS, they believe the time has come to push for the independence that has so long been denied them.

-: "Do you want the Kurdistan region and the Kurdistani areas outside the region’s administration to become an independent state.”
+To be clear, the referendum is not a declaration of independence.
+The ballot, available in Kurdish, Arabic, Turkmen and Syriac, will simply ask: “Do you want the Kurdistan region and the Kurdistani areas outside the region’s administration to become an independent state.”
 The result will undoubtedly be a resounding “Yes.”

 That “Yes” will be only an aspirational statement, not a break with Baghdad.
 Kurdish leaders say they want the referendum to strengthen their hand in talks with Iraq.

 Still, they are finding little official support for their plans.
 Fearing more instability in the region, the United Nations, the US and the UK oppose the referendum.
 So far, the only country openly backing the plan is Israel, which seems some parallels with its own history.

 The White House issued a statement last Friday saying the referendum would be “distracting from efforts to defeat ISIS,” and would be “provocative and destabilizing.”
 Along with other Western countries, the US fears another conflict in a region already aflame.

 The governments of neighboring Turkey, Iran and Syria all oppose the referendum because they fear it will inspire Kurdish minorities in their countries to move in the same direction.
 (The Kurds of Syria, who have also fought valiantly against ISIS, have established their own proto-state within Syria’s borders.)

 Turkey, which has fought for decades with its own autonomy-minded Kurds, issued darker warnings.
 Prime Minister Binali Yildirim declared that Turkey “would not refrain from taking the necessary measures,” in response to changes at Turkey’s southern border.
 To sharpen the message, Turkey launched unannounced military exercises near the border gate separating Turkey from Iraq’s Kurdish region, with scores of tanks rolling into the area.
 Ankara said the drills would continue until September 26, the day after the referendum.

 It’s impossible to predict if Iraq’s Kurds will blink at the last moment, or if a meaningful compromise formula will emerge in time.
 But as the clock ticks down in the final hours until the scheduled vote, that seems increasingly improbable.